Stress is part of life, but stress management is a skill everyone can learn. Leadership coach Susanne Madsen demonstrates how.

 - Get a plant.
 A little greenery can go a long way towards clearing the air in your cubicle and offering the calm, presence of nature, too.

 - Take walks.
 Just a brisk, 5-minute walk (at the top of an hour) can help clear your head, bring oxygen to your body and help center you for the next hour.
 It’s also well documented that sitting too long is bad for our bodies.
 So whether it’s a lap in the hallway, a trip up the stairs, or a walk around your building, take time to take five.
+(Walking not your thing?
+Check out these 5 ways to sneak in more exercise at work.)

 - Set office hours.
 Don’t succumb to an endless stream of people who feel free to poke their head in on you and ask you about this and that.
 This distracts you from your focused work and can add up to a lot of stress.
 Even if you don’t have an office, let people know when you’re working, and when you’re free for pop-ins.